-Wigs are very popular right now, you can buy them all over the place, in local shops or on the internet.
-They come in a seemingly endless range of colors, styles, and prices.
-You can even pick up machine made “lace front” wigs with decent hairlines at very reasonable prices, and most of those can be restyled using heat tools.
-So why spend substantially more money and time having a wig or beard made to order?
+Wigs are very popular right now, for both mainstream and cosplay use- you can buy them all over the place, in local shops or on the internet.
+They come in a seemingly endless range of colors, styles and prices.
+You can even pick up machine made “lace front” wigs with decent hairlines at very reasonable prices, and most of those can be re-styled using heat tools.
+In short, it’s never been easier to find a decent wig ‘off the rack’.
+So why spend substantially more money and time having a wig made to order?

 The short answer is, quality.
 The longer answer is that the cheaper and more accessible options might work perfectly well for many uses, but what about the other times?
-Let’s say you’re creating a really special costume.
-You’ve spent hours sourcing the perfect fabric and materials, more hours painstakingly sewing your garment, and a whole other bunch of hours tracking down the accessories and props and designing your makeup.
+Let’s say you spent hours of your time sourcing the perfect fabric and materials, more hours painstakingly sewing your garment, and a whole other bunch of hours tracking down the accessories and props and designing your makeup.
 If you’ve put that much time, energy, love and, yes, money, into creating the very best costume, it’s worth considering having the wig or facial hair made to go with it.

 The right fit.
-Let’s say you manage to track down a wig in the right color and mostly the right style.
-The hairline is even decent on it, since it has a shallow machine-made lace front.
-Many people might be able to use the wig as it is, which is great.
+Let’s say you manage to track down a wig in the right color and mostly the right overall look.
+The hairline is even decent.
+Many people might be able to use the wig as it is.
 But what if this wig doesn’t fit your head?
 You put it on, and you pull and you tug, and it doesn’t cover your nape.
 Or your forehead.
 Or your ears.
 Fitting issues get worse with updos and short hairstyles.

 The right hairline.
 This tends to be the weakest link for most mass-produced wigs.
-You’re going to need a good hairline unless you are planning to wear heavy bangs or a hat.
+You’re going to need a lace front hairline unless you are planning to wear heavy bangs or a hat.
 Do you want to have the wig hair pulled back from your face?
 Then you need a wig with a lace front hairline.
 And that hairline needs to match up well enough with your own hairline to cover it completely.
-This is really important if your own hair is very dark but your wig is white or light, or if your own hairline is quite a bit higher or thinner than the desired style.
+The lace front needs to match your skin tone and and the shape of your forehead and face.
+The density and direction of the hair should be consistent with your hairline or that of the character or source.

 The right style.
 You’re going to need to either buy a wig that looks exactly like the hairstyle you’re going for, or you’re going to have to try and re-style it to do what you need.
 If you’re comfortable with hair and wig styling, then you’ll probably do great with a purchased piece.
 If styling isn’t in your wheelhouse, then it might be good to job that out.

 The right hair.
-This goes back to quality, and also getting the right wig for the job.
-You do get what you pay for and if realism and believability are important to you, or you want to use your wig for a long time, or if your wig needs to be easily styled and restyled, it’s important to make sure your wig is created from the best hair for the job.
+If realism and believability are important to you, or you want to use your wig for a long time, or if your wig needs to be easily styled and restyled, it’s important to make sure your wig is created from the best hair for the job.
 That means carefully chosen, good looking, realistic, durable hair, in an appealing color or colors and the appropriate texture.
 This is really important for facial hair, historical or historical-ish characters, or a wig that needs to look and act like “real” hair.

 No, really.
 When we build a wig for you, we also become part of your support team.
 Any time you have questions about using it, caring for it or wearing it, we’re here to help.
 We guide you through each part of the process, from ordering to routine maintenance, and we offer a full Cleaning and Maintenance Service so when your piece needed some serious TLC, we’re here.

-In general, if you’re doing a project and you can tick off two or more of the above points, then you might want to consider a custom wig.
-If you’re just doing the project casually, or for a single event, then it might not make sense to have a piece made.
-But if you plan to wear your wig or beard frequently or for the next decade, you’ll probably be happier in the long run if you get your pieces made to order.
+In general, if you’re doing a project and you can tick off two or more of the above points, then consider a custom wig.
+If you’re doing the project casually, or for a single event, then it might not make sense to have a piece made.
+But if you plan to wear your wig or beard frequently, you’ll probably be happier in the long run if you get your pieces made to order.